EuroEducation.net

 Higher education:

 Higher education is provided in several universities and some 60 higher education institutes.
 A new state university, Taškent Islamic University, has opened recently.
-The Ministry of Higher and Special Secondary Education is the responsible body.
+The Ministry of Higher and Specialized Secondary Education is the responsible body.
 The Centre for Accreditation and Evaluation of Educational Institutes within the State Test Centre evaluates the performance of educational establishments, including private ones.

 Main laws/decrees governing higher education: